James Aldridge Artist, Researcher & Consultant

 News

-See below for a brief description of current and upcoming projects and exhibitions.
+See below for a brief description of recent, current and upcoming projects and exhibitions.
 Please follow the links included, or get in touch, for more in depth information.

 To receive occasional invitations to exhibitions and other events such as workshops, walks and talks, please sign up to my mailing list